MobileKOTH/MKOTH-GSuite/README.md

 ## Prerequisite
 ### Syntax and Structure
 Written in TypeScript, to be transpiled into ES 5 and exported as .gs files to be deployed in the Google App Script Runtime.
-In files in the `src/Common` folder are to be shared across the script projects.
+The files in the `src/Common` folder are to be shared across the script projects.

 ### Deployment
 Each folder the in the `build/` folder (after transpiling from TypeScript in `src/` folder) is a script project to be embedded to a G Suite application.